Posted by: Northwest Eye in General on June 17, 2025

 - Immunotherapy: Emerging therapies, including tebentafusp, are being explored to boost the immune system‘s capacity to fight cancer cells.
 Dr. Benjamin Switzer observes that these therapies signify a shift towards more personalized approaches, especially for individuals with advanced disease.
 We are here to help you understand these options and find the right path for you.

 - Clinical Trials: Ongoing research is vital for the development of new therapies and the refinement of existing protocols.
-Involvement in clinical trials can offer access to innovative therapies and aid in the progress of eye cancer care.
+Involvement in clinical trials can offer access to innovative therapies and aid in the progress of ocular melanoma care.
 For instance, a recent phase 2/3 clinical trial evaluating a combination of darovasertib and crizotinib demonstrated a disease-control rate of 90% in early results.
 Participating in these trials can be a courageous step towards better treatment.

 Manage Post-Treatment Care: Follow-Up and Support Strategies